brsynth/rpviz/README.md

 - If a compound cannot be associated to an inchikey (typically, in the case of a generic compound like `NAD-OR-NADP`), then the MNX ID is used as ID in the network.json file.
 If no MNX is available, then an error is logged and the execution is continued.

-- rpSBML file name should end by `.sbml.xml`
+- rpSBML file name should end by `.xml`
 - Target chemical have a SBML ID starting by `TARGET`